Skip to main content

 Major Flag 10: Maximum Cashout on Deposits

-Some shady casinos cap the withdrawals from real money deposits, not when bonuses are active.
+Some shady casinos cap withdrawals from real-money deposits, not when bonuses are active.

 Example: You deposited C$500, played and managed to grab C$5,000 from your gameplay, but the maximum cashout is C$2,000 per month from all sources.
 This is a red flag, and we will never recommend such a casino.